 Brown Rice + Quinoa

-We love making a big batch of rice to enjoy with grilled or roasted veggies and a protein.
+We love making a big batch of rice to enjoy with grilled or roasted veggies and a protein – the perfect base for a grain bowl.
 Then I often like to mix leftover rice into something like this one pot mexican casserole!

 BEST RICE IN RICE COOKER